zio/zio-dynamodb/docs/codec-customization.md

 `Map(trafficLightColour -> Map(String(rgb) -> Number(42), String(light_type) -> String(Green)))`

-We can specify the field name used to identify the case class through the `@discriminator` annotation.
+We can specify the field name used to identify the case class through the `@discriminatorName` annotation.
 The discriminator encoding removes the intermediate map and inserts a new field with a name specified by discriminator annotation and a value that identifies the member which defaults to the class name.

-This can be further customised using the `@id` annotation - encoding for an instance of `Box(Red(42))` would be:
+This can be further customised using the `@caseName` annotation - encoding for an instance of `Box(Red(42))` would be:

 `Map(trafficLightColour -> Map(String(rgb) -> Number(42), String(light_type) -> String(red_traffic_light)))`

-The encoding for case class field names can also be customised via `@id` - encoding for an instance of `Box(Amber(42))` would be:
+The encoding for case class field names can also be customised via `@fieldName` - encoding for an instance of `Box(Amber(42))` would be:

 `Map(trafficLightColour -> Map(String(red_green_blue) -> Number(42), String(light_type) -> String(Amber)))`